DanKulik/Ubuntu_Brightness_Fix/README.md

 There are many other methods to do this but the ones I have found were unsuccessful for my case.
 Therefore this is yet another alternative for those who may also be struggling with similar issues.

-Adjust_Brightness.py writes an interger value to the Intel Brightness file.
+Adjust_Brightness.py writes an integer value to the Intel Brightness file.
 It has one user input command with two options 'd' for daytime or 'n' for nightime.
 These input commands will adjust the screen brightness accordingly and the script is easily adaptable to your tastes by changing the input interger values.

 Run_Br_Change.py runs the sudo command for the Adjust_Brightness executable and has been set to enter 'd' input for any time before 19:00 and 'n' for after.
 Assuming you are not total night owls turning on your workstations after midnight!
 However these are also easily adjustable.
+It can also be edited to have a while loop make it run in daemon after startup, and change brightness at specific times when you want it to do so.

 The setup is rather tideous, however I will try explain each step as thouroughly as possible.